binaryphile/concorde/README.md

 to pass it to another function, however, I need to convert it to a string value.

-That's the job of the `repr` function.
-It creates an array literal from an array.
+To do so, I use an array literal.
 What's an array literal, you ask?
-It's the syntax which bash allows on the right-hand side of an array assignment statement.
+It's the syntax which bash allows on the right-hand side of an array assignment statement to define an array.

 Array literal syntax is a string value, starting and ending with parentheses.
-Inside are values, with or without indices in brackets.
+Inside are values separated by spaces, with or without indices in brackets.
 For example, the following is a valid literal:

 ``` bash
 ( zero [1]=one [2]="two with spaces" [3]='three with single-quotes' )